 There are few things in life more stressful than moving internationally.
 In fact, right now I am chest deep in the process and I can’t think of anything that has been more stressful.
 Just the logistics of this kind of move are enough to make even the most placid individual begin to shred their hair.
 I’ve done a lot of research to find out how others have done this, and I haven’t found anyone who is in a similar situation.
-So here are my 5 international moving tips to hep you organize for the big move.
+So here are my 5 tips for moving overseas to help you organize for the big move.

 My background is in Project Management, I even have an MBA in this exact subject area.
 For me, tackling such a monstrous “project” as moving four people, 5000 miles requires management.
 When we first started, I thought we would sell everything, pack our suitcases, and go.
 You see it’s just not that simple.
 We had a decade of accumulated belongings, two children that have “must-have” items, and not to mention we’re moving to a climate that couldn’t be more polar opposite to the one we live in right now!